shameershaik28/Frontend-Development/README.md

 # My Web Development Projects 🚀

 Welcome to my collection of web development projects!
-Each project demonstrates my ability to create interactive and visually appealing websites using HTML, CSS, and JavaScript.
+Each project demonstrates my ability to create interactive and visually appealing websites using HTML, CSS

 ---